 4. Dollies and Hand Trucks.
 While not exactly glamorous, having a dolly or a hand truck when you need to move heavy items will feel like a back-sparing lifesaver.
 You can rent them from U-Haul or buy from any home improvement or office supply store.
 You’ll be glad you remembered!

 5. Event Agenda Management.
 In the days leading up to the event, small aspects of the event might change, such as a speaker or a session title.
-Changing the schedule everywhere it’s posted – including mobile brochure and event website – can get time-consuming or even forgotten.
+Changing the schedule everywhere it’s posted — including mobile brochure and event website — can get time-consuming or even forgotten.
 Have one central place where you can manage your event schedule and your web and mobile agenda will be auto-updated.
 With some technology, you can build a complicated conference webpage with one line of copy and paste.

 6. Capacity.
 Do you know the capacity of the room or venue where your event will be held?
 This seems like a small thing, but is information you should get upfront when looking for venues so that you can set a limit for ticket sales.
-Recent meeting planner app technology helps you set capacity limits for different sessions, and only allow a certain number of attendees to check in.
+Recent meeting planner app technology helps you set capacity limits for different sessions, and only allows a certain number of attendees to check in.
 You can limit overcrowding and also manage session enrollment, which is useful for training or paid sessions.